-- Deferred annual variable remuneration: 1,125,000 euros gross.
-A provision for this amount has been recognised in the annual accounts at 31 December 2023, as a provisional estimate of the deferred annual bonus corresponding to the Chairman of the Board of Directors (as executive Director and for the performance of executive duties) and it will be paid in 2025, provided that the Executive Chairman is still in the Group at that time, as explained earlier.
-It should be borne in mind that 25% of the variable remuneration corresponding to the three-year period was determined in 2023, the second year of the Deferred Annual Bonus Scheme 2022-2024.
+- Deferred annual variable remuneration: 2,250,000 euros gross.
+A provision for this amount has been recognised in the annual accounts on 31 December 2024, as a provisional estimate of the deferred annual bonus corresponding to the Executive Chairman of the Board of Directors (as executive Director and for the performance of executive duties) and it will be paid in 2026, provided that the Executive Chairman is still in the Group at that time, as explained earlier.
+It should be borne in mind that 50% of the variable remuneration corresponding to the three-year period was determined in 2024, the third and final year of the Deferred Annual Bonus Scheme 2022-2024.

-In addition, during the reporting period (2023), the Executive Chairman received the sum of 1,897,670.85 euros gross as deferred annual variable remuneration for 2021, paid in 2023.
-A provision for that amount had been recognised in the 2021 accounts.
-It should be borne in mind that 50% of the variable remuneration corresponding to the three-year period was determined in 2021, the final year of the Deferred Annual Bonus Scheme 2019-2021.
+In addition, during the reporting period (2024), the Executive Chairman received the sum of 1,125,000 euros gross as deferred annual variable remuneration for 2022, paid in 2024.
+A provision for that amount had been recognised in the 2022 accounts.
+It should be borne in mind that 25% of the variable remuneration corresponding to the three-year period was determined in 2022, the first year of the Deferred Annual Bonus Scheme 2022-2024.